Dr Joseph Nolan

 A much sought-after soloist with major orchestras, Joseph Nolan made his debut as soloist at Sydney Opera House with the Sydney Symphony Orchestra (alongside star US mezzo-soprano Susan Graham) under their former chief conductor, David Robertson.
 The concerts received rave reviews in Limelight and The Sydney Morning Herald, who stated that “Nolan has an unequivocally refined ear and sensitivity to French repertoire...
 I have never heard the Sydney Opera House organ sound better”.

-Joseph has also performed as a soloist with the Adelaide Symphony Orchestra at St. Peter’s Cathedral, the Canberra Symphony Orchestra at Llewellyn Hall, the Malaysian Philharmonic Orchestra at Petronas Towers, Kuala Lumpur, the Melbourne Symphony Orchestra at St. Patrick’s Cathedral, Melbourne, the Queensland Symphony Orchestra at QPAC, and the West Australian Symphony Orchestra at Perth Concert Hall.
+Joseph has also performed as a soloist with the Adelaide Symphony Orchestra at St. Peter’s Cathedral, the Canberra Symphony Orchestra at Llewellyn Hall, the Malaysian Philharmonic Orchestra at Petronas Towers, Kuala Lumpur, the Queensland Symphony Orchestra at QPAC, and the West Australian Symphony Orchestra at Perth Concert Hall.
 He has also appeared as a featured soloist on a national tour with the New Zealand Symphony Orchestra alongside famed Venezuelan pianist Gabriela Montero and conductor Alexander Shelley.

 An organ student of Professor Richard Popplewell at The Royal College of Music, London, Joseph won multiple prizes, including for most promising organ student.
-Awarded First Class Honors for his BMus final recital at the Temple Church, London, Joseph continued his postgraduate study with Marie Claire Alain in Paris, winning scholarships from the Countess of Munster Musical Trust and the Hattori Foundation.
+Awarded First Class Honours for his BMus final recital at the Temple Church, London, Joseph continued his postgraduate study with Marie Claire Alain in Paris, winning scholarships from the Countess of Munster Musical Trust and the Hattori Foundation.

 Joseph was recruited as Master of Music at St George’s Cathedral, Perth, Western Australia by Dean Emeritus, Dr John Shepherd, in 2008.
 Founded by Joseph in 2009, the Cathedral Consort and Cathedral Concert Series are now firmly established as cultural jewels of Western Australia.
 The Australian and West Australian newspapers have described the Cathedral Consort’s performances as ‘‘elite and world class”.